-Reports & Insurance Agencies
+Reports & Insurance Companies

 An insurance company wants my inspection report.
 Should I give them a copy?